Are you looking at portable canopies for your craft show booth and feeling completely overwhelmed by the choices?

 If you have difficulty lifting heavy weights, consider dividing your weights into two 20 pound weights for each leg rather than using a single 40 pound weight on each leg.
 The lighter weights will be easier to manage.

 Also, ensure that your weights are secured carefully so they do not create their own safety hazard.
-Make sure they cannot swing freely if they are suspended, and ensure that do not create a trip hazard if you have weighted your tent from the base of the tent legs.
+Make sure they cannot swing freely if they are suspended, and ensure they do not create a trip hazard if you have weighted your tent from the base of the legs.

 Remember that side walls can cause your tent to be more prone to blowing around in the wind, so you will need to be extra careful about wind when you have your side walls up.

+Phew!
+Now that you're an expert on craft tents, you're ready to make an informed purchase.
 There are several retailers that sell portable canopies.
-Here are a few popular places:
+Here are a few popular places to check out:

 Amazon.com carries Ez Up Tents, Caravan Canopies, King Canopy, Quik Shade Instant Canopies, and other brands of white canopies suitable for use at shows.